ececilla/piercer/README.md

 mymodule.log("foobar");

 ```
 Asynchronous proxies are passed the same parameters as in the function call plus the next function.
 So, if you expect your target function to have 3 parameters (x,y,z) then your proxy function must be defined with 4 parameters (x,y,z,next).
+Both synchronous and asynchronous proxies can be installed on the same target function being executed serially.

 An error can be returned as a parameter of the next function.
 When invoked in this way the final target function won't be called but *piercer* will call the error handler if it was installed.